Grief: Coping with reminders after a loss

 When a loved one dies, you might be faced with grief over your loss again and again — sometimes even years later.
-Feelings of grief might return on the anniversary of your loved one's death, birthday or other special days throughout the year.
+Feelings of grief might return on the anniversary of your loved one's death or other special days throughout the year.

 These feelings, sometimes called an anniversary reaction, aren't necessarily a setback in the grieving process.
 They're a reflection that your loved one's life was important to you.